,

 The idea is simple but effective: involve citizens in the reasoning behind and the early planning of urban development for climate adaptation — and make their input usable by planners and engineers.

-- Citizen engagement – firstly through physical meeting and then via digital platform, where citixens can vote and comment on different scenarios
+2. Citizen engagement – firstly through physical meeting and then via digital platform, where citizens can vote and comment on different scenarios

-- Sentiment analysis and GIS-compatibility: feedback is interpreted and translated into GIS-compatible layers, making it directly useable by planners
+3. Feedback is interpreted and translated into GIS-compatible layers, making it directly useable by planners to include in design adjustment

 The process begins with urban planners identifying areas where future developments or nature-based solutions (NBS) might be implemented.
 This information is provided for the app developers and uploaded into the application, with background information and context added for citizens to explore.